JTrillo/TFM/README.md

 # TFM
+My Master's Degree Thesis

+## Abstract
-This Master's Degree Thesis describes the development and implementation of a blockchain-based Chain of Custody for digital evidences.
+This project describes the development and implementation of a blockchain-based Chain of Custody for digital evidences.
 Developed system has four main components or subsystems: a permissioned blockchain, a file repository and two web applications.
 Web apps allow users to interact with the blockchain, file repository stores evidences' copies and the blockchain register the changes in the system (new evidences, transference of these...)